TO BE DEVELOPED, TO BE CONTINUED

 WOMAN WEARING RING SHIELDS FACE FROM FLASH

-Recipient of a Puffin Foundation grant and shortlisted for the 2023 Images Vevey Book Award, this project was published by Skinnerboox in 2023.
+This project uses photographs to highlight the complex relationships between guns, cameras, hands, and violence against women.
+Recipient of a Puffin Foundation grant and shortlisted for the 2023 Images Vevey Book Award, it was published by Skinnerboox in 2023.
 Order a copy.

 YOUR DISTANCE MAKES ME CLOSE TO YOU